 Installation Guide - System Requirements for Rocky Linux

 This document describes the system requirements for your cPanel & WHM installation on a Rocky Linux™ server.
-In cPanel & WHM version 108, we added support for Rocky Linux version 8.

 Before you install cPanel & WHM or cPanel DNSOnly®, make certain that your Rocky Linux system meets all of our minimum requirements for new installations.